GENI-NSF/geni-tools/doc/omni-design-notes.md

 method in the handler classes (excluding private methods, indicated by a name that starts with `_`).
 Handlers do two kinds of operations:
 Call a clearinghouse using a 'framework' (to create a slice or get a credential for example), and calls to an aggregate.

+## Frameworks and contacting clearinghouses
-Omni supports multiple clearinghouse APIs, whose differences are abstracted away with a 'framework' whose API is defined in framework_base.py.
+Omni supports multiple
+clearinghouse APIs, whose differences are abstracted away with a 'framework' whose API is defined in framework_base.py.
 The framework handles getting the user and slice credentials.
 Additionally, in AM